ministryofjustice/laa-fee-calculator-client/README.md

 The test suite makes extensive use of the [VCR](https://github.com/vcr/vcr) gem to stub requests to the external API.
 Any examples within a `describe` block with a `:vcr` tag will automatically use (or generate) VCR cassettes via an `around` block - see `spec_helper.rb`.
 All cassettes are stored in the `spec/vcr` directory and automatically named after the spec that produced them.
 Only new episodes/requests are created.

+Note: VCR is configured to require a re-recording of cassettes once a year by default and will cause spec failures if this is not done.
+This can be disabled - see `spec_helper.rb` `re_record_interval`.

 To recreate all cassettes:

 - run the [laa-fee-calculator](https://github.com/ministryofjustice/laa-fee-calculator) API locally